 Diabetes: Blood Sugar Levels

 Keeping your blood sugar in a target range reduces your risk of problems from diabetes.
-These problems include eye disease (retinopathy), kidney disease (nephropathy), and nerve disease (neuropathy).
-If you're pregnant, staying in a target range can also help prevent problems during pregnancy.
-Work with your doctor to...
+These problems may include eye disease (retinopathy), kidney disease (nephropathy), and nerve disease (neuropathy).
+If you're pregnant, staying in a target range...

 Diabetes: Care of Blood Sugar Test Supplies